tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![coin-flip-5-simulations](Images/coin-flip-5-simulations.png)

 * Remember that a histogram is not a bar graph; frequency values in histogram bars are determined by the area (length * width) of the bar, not by the height of the bar.
 This is because histograms deal with the frequency of values associated with *ranges* of numbers or *bins* rather than a single data point.
-The following histogram shows one can expect approximately `4` occurrences out of `5` simulations where total heads flipped were between `4-5`.

 * Without manually setting the `bins` parameter for a histogram, the plot defaults to `10` bars between the minimum and maximum data points provided.
 Sometimes this creates ranges deviating from what is being simulated.
 Therefore manually setting the `bins` parameter ensures that the histogram properly represents the edges of each bin, in this case bin edges of `0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10`.